BibleResearch/bibleresearch.github.io/content/posts/false-grounds-for-assurance-1.md

 1. Premise: You are concerned about an increasing pattern of sin in your life
 2. Axiom: If someone is concerned about their sin it is highly likely (if not certain) that he/she is saved
-3. Conclusion from 1-3: The fact that you are concerned over your sin is a good indication (if not a cause for certainty) that you are saved
+3. Conclusion from 1 and 2: The fact that you are concerned over your sin is a good indication (if not a cause for certainty) that you are saved

 This argument is regularly repeated in the same, logical form, but with different grounds for assurance/confidence of salvation.
 Here is another example: